On This Page

 We laid down and just stared in silence for a bit.

-Back at the train station, we had a little trouble finding our bus back to Cusco.
-We didn’t know the name of the company, so we just had to ask around until we found our driver, we knew because he had our names on list.
+Soon enough, we had to start making our way back to the entrance to catch a shuttle that would take us to the train station for our ride back to Agua Calientes.
+Our train tickets were for 2:30 pm so we needed to be on time.
+The line for the shuttle was long (and hot), so give yourself a little extra time.
+We caught our 2:30 pm train no problem, but once we arrived back at the train station we had a little trouble finding our bus ride back to Cusco.
+We just had to walk around and ask until we found our driver, he had our names on list.
 This is something we should have asked for more information about when we made our reservations.
-If you can’t find your ride right away, start asking around.
+Just keep in mind that if you can’t find your ride right away, start talking to people.

 A Weekend In Miraflores